mtsknn/bus-routes/README.md

 (A web browser should automatically open after the second step.)

-## Anti-features

-- Not optimized for performance ~~because the app already feels fast enough (i.e. works on my machine&trade;)~~. &ndash; I used to display the routes incrementally in chunks of ten, but then I noticed that the feature was very buggy, so I removed it.
-Now the app is not that fast anymore. :joy: Anyway: generating the routes is fast, but updating the UI is not
-- Not optimized for production because I didn't want to mess with Webpack configurations once again (actually, I would probably have chosen Parcel)
-- Not optimized for narrow screens because I was lazy.
-Also, the CSS is somewhat messy (again because I was lazy).
-Another also: Firefox doesn't seem to respect the `width` value of `option`s, so the layout is a bit broken, but I noticed this too late
-- Not made accessible, e.g. for screen reader users (sorry!).
-I do care about accessibility, but I was&mdash;well, you know
-- The map layout is designed by hand since the map is just a bonus, so adding or removing stops or roads would most probably break the layout.
-Maybe generating a nice layout automatically could be a topic for another coding challenge?
-  :wink:

 ## How the routes are calculated

 I.e. the idea behind `src/js/getRoutes.js`.